-I got the "galley proofs" to correct for the story I'll have in the upcoming Sword and Sorceress anthology, so I guess it must actually be happening.
+I got the "galley proofs" to correct for the story I'll have in the 23rd volume of the Sword and Sorceress anthology, so I guess it must actually be happening.

 One thing, though: the story that'll be appearing there, "Squirrel Errant," is the sequel to a story I had in the 2002 edition of Sword and Sorceress.
 But rather than force everyone to track down a copy of that out-of-print anthology, I figured I'd just post "Familiars" here so folks'll be ready in a couple months when the next one comes out.